Skip to main content

 State your case clearly giving as much detail as you can.
 You can use our template complaint form linked on this page or simply write a letter.

+You are unable to complain about someone else’s treatment without their written consent.
 Our standard template includes a third-party authority form to enable a complaint to be made by someone else.

 What we do next

-We look to settle complaints as soon as possible.
-We will acknowledge receipt of written complaints within 3 working days, and aim to have looked into the matter within 10 working days.
-You may then receive a formal reply in writing, or you may be invited to meet with the person(s)concerned to attempt to resolve the issue.
-If the matter is likely to take longer than this we will let you know, and keep you informed as the investigation progresses.
+We will acknowledge receipt of written complaints within 3 working days and aim to have looked into the matter within 10 working days.
+You may then receive a formal reply in writing, or you may be invited to meet with the person(s) concerned to attempt to resolve the issue.
+If the matter is likely to take longer than this, we will let you know, and keep you informed as the investigation progresses.

 Complaints involving other organisations